nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 initial full joins and perhaps for legacy/compatibility reasons.
 Optimizing it is therefore either not under this MSC’s purview or a lower priority.

+### More accurate state on initial join

+Whether using full joins or fast partial joins, the spec's traditional reliance on a single server's point of view is fragile.

+Often, a single server has an incomplete or slightly corrupt state.

+It's therefore prudent that we update the spec to compare and merge states from multiple servers before joining.

+An important barrier to overcome here is extremely rapid, real-time acquisition and operation on large lists of state IDs.
+MSC4521 can reduce the total network and processing latency for many of these requests to under 50 ms combined, making real time multi-server "state merges" a reality and allowing for more accurate state upon joining, cutting down on the perpetual cycle of corrupt state.

 ### Possible remediation route/admin command

 A given server, if it diverges, can reach out to a list of other servers (either